Business Intelligence (BI) Tools

 The Full-Stack Business Intelligence TrustMap shows only those products that belong in this sub-category.

-These tools often use a technology called in-memory analytics to query data residing on a computer’s RAM rather than on a physical disk. which means that the data does not have to be stored anywhere for subsequent analysis.
+These business intelligence tools often use a technology called in-memory analytics to query data residing on a computer’s RAM rather than on a physical disk.
+This means that the data does not have to be stored anywhere for subsequent analysis.